thec3uk/thec3uk/README.md

-# thec3uk
+# The C3 Church

-The C3 Church
+This is the starting point for all technical things related to The C3 Church (thec3.uk)

+We have a roadmap here ()

+More detailed discussions can be found in issues.

+More. to. follow.